ruthkr/deepredeff/README.md

 **deepredeff** is a package to predict effector protein given amino acid sequences.
-This tool can be used to predict effectors from three different pathogens, which are oomycete, fungi, and bacteria.
+This tool can be used to predict effectors from three different taxa, which are oomycete, fungi, and bacteria.

 ## Installation

-First, install the deepredeff package from GitHub as follows:
+First, install the `deepredeff` package from GitHub as follows:

 ``` r
 # install.packages("devtools")
 devtools::install_github("ruthkr/deepredeff")
 ```

 The `deepredeff` package uses Tensorflow.
-To install TensorFlow, you need use the install\_tensorflow() function as follows:
+If you already have TensorFlow in your system, then you can specify your environment using `reticulate::use_condaenv()`.
+Otherwise, you can install TensorFlow, by using install\_tensorflow() function as follows:

 ``` r
 library(deepredeff)
 install_tensorflow()
 ```

-Note that this command only needs to be run once, after you install `deepredeff`.
+Note that this command only needs to be run **once**, after you install `deepredeff`.

 ## Documentation